RodolfoDiaz/codelibrary/script/linux_config.md

     $ sudo git config --system https.proxy https://proxy.server.com:912

 In order for these settings to take effect, you might need to reboot (sudo reboot).

+## Configure a new volume

+Check what are the block storage devices that are attached:

+    lsblk --all

+for example, we see a disk named "xvdb".

+mke2fs is used to create an ext2, ext3, or ext4 filesystem, usually in a disk partition

+    sudo mke2fs /dev/xvdb

+Mount the new volume in the Linux machine.
+The parameters are: first the mount point and the folder the we want to mount that volume.

+    sudo mount /dev/xvdb /mnt

+Change to the folder defined, or create files/folders on the new volume.

+    cd /mnt
+    ls -la

+To unmount the volume to the folder, do the following:

+    umount /mnt